rflynn/imgmin/README.md

 This metric measures the amount of change, on average, each pixel in the new image is from the original.
 Specifically, JPEGs break image data into 8x8 pixel blocks.
-The quality setting controls the amount of information available to encoded quantized color and brightness information about a block.
+The quality setting controls the amount of information available to encode quantized color and brightness information about a block.
 The less space available to store each block's data the more distorted and pixelated the image becomes -- you can verify this by inspecting an image saved at quality 0 -- each 8x8 block of pixels should be assigned a single color.

-The change in pixel error rate is not directly related to the quality setting, again, an image's ultimate fate lies in its data; some images degrade rapidly within a 1 or 2 quality steps, while others compress with little visible difference from quality 95 to quality 50.
+The change in pixel error rate is not directly related to the quality setting, again, an image's ultimate fate lies in its data; some images degrade rapidly within 1 or 2 quality steps, while others compress with little visible difference from quality 95 to quality 50.